theTrueJedi/theTrueJedi.github.io/addtocart.md

 </script>
 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US"></script>

-**Philips Avent Ultra Air Pacifier (and Soothies)** – we found that of all the pacifiers we tried, these stayed in baby's mouth the best, making for much fewer "jump out of bed to replace the paci" moments throughout the night.
+#### Philips Avent Ultra Air Pacifier (and Soothies)
+We found that of all the pacifiers we tried, these stayed in baby's mouth the best, making for much fewer "jump out of bed to replace the paci" moments throughout the night.
 A huge win for you and baby both.
 Note that for the first couple weeks, we preferred the Soothies, which let you stick your finger into them to hold in while baby is getting used to pacifiers in general.
 We transitioned off the Soothies around 6 or 8 weeks.
 <script type="text/javascript">
 amzn_assoc_tracking_id = "vikariousshop-20";
 amzn_assoc_ad_mode = "manual";